Lamer87/Keyboard_ScanCodes_for_remapping/README.md

 [<img src="https://i.ibb.co/h7hwpbn/Empty-png.png" width="100"/>](https://github.com/Lamer87/Keyboard_ScanCodes_for_remapping#keyboard-scancodes-for-remapping-%EF%B8%8F)
 ---
-📜 This is an example with 3 rebinds (do not use in a reg file!):
+📜 This is just an explanation of a reg with 3 rebinds (do not use in a reg file!):
 ```
 hex:00,00,00,00,00,00,00,00,04,00,00,00,3A,00,5D,E0,3E,00,46,00,3F,00,45,E0,00,00,00,00
    |  version  |   flag    |reb. number| 1st rebind| 2nd rebind| 3rd rebind| null bits |